cohhi/hello-world/README.md

 # hello-world
 HelloWorld written in various languages

-There is no good or bad ON Language, only suitable or not
+There is no good or bad on language, only suitable or not